ruiramos/zap/README.md

 One day I'll actually include the actual schematics for this to work in your Arduino, should you be interested.
 Anyway it's not hard to get from the source code!

-It uses (https://github.com/rwaldron/johnny-five)[Johnny Five], a Firmata based framework, to communicate with the Arduino.
+It uses [Johnny Five](https://github.com/rwaldron/johnny-five) , a Firmata based framework, to communicate with the Arduino.
 Also loadash and traceur because.

 # Installing, running...
 0. Upload the StandardFirmata firmware to your Arduino